ktoso/rx-wiki/What's-different-in-2.0.md

 # Subjects and Processors

 In the Reactive-Streams specification, the `Subject`-like behavior, namely being a consumer and supplier of events at the same time, is done by the `org.reactivestreams.Processor` interface.
 As with the `Observable`/`Flowable` split, the backpressure-aware, Reactive-Streams compliant implementations are based on the `FlowableProcessor<T>` class (which extends `Flowable` to give a rich set of instance operators).
 An important change regarding `Subject`s (and by extension, `FlowableProcessor`) that they no longer support `T -> R` like conversion (that is, input is of type `T` and the output is of type `R`).
-(We never had a use for it in 1.x and the original `Subject<T, R>` came from .NET where there is a `Subject<T>` overload because .NET allows the same class name with different number of type arguments.)
+(We never had a use for it in 1.x and the original `Subject<T, R>` came from .NET where there is a `Subject<T>` overload because .NET allows the same class name with a different number of type arguments.)

 The `io.reactivex.subjects.AsyncSubject`, `io.reactivex.subjects.BehaviorSubject`, `io.reactivex.subjects.PublishSubject`, `io.reactivex.subjects.ReplaySubject` and `io.reactivex.subjects.UnicastSubject` in 2.x don't support backpressure (as part of the 2.x `Observable` family).